Freelunch-AI/docs/design_notes.md

                         3. For each statistical estimate, an ML model is built using AutoML if it is not present in cashe, else the model it just gets the model from the cashe.
                         4. Models are interpreted to produce inference outputs

-    We let you code using latent variables, abstracting away from the user the actual ML architecture and learning methods used.
+    We let you code using latent variables and parameters (both from a bayesian inference perspective are just variables, with some excpetions from methods like EM that define parameters things you want to point estimate and latent variables things you want a posterior), abstracting away from the user the actual ML architecture and learning methods used.
 This makes us a mixed declarative (using latent variables) and imperative (your program) programming framework.

     Ideal for: